-Sliding very ungraciously out of the white minivan that was filled with props & a production crew, I found myself standing at the top of a promising garden in Marrakech ~ I say promising because you can tell that so much had been planted over the recent years and in time, once nature’s done her thing, I can only imagine the green paradise it will become.
+Sliding ungraciously out of a white minivan that was filled with props & a production crew, I found myself standing at the top of a promising garden in somewhere in Tahannaout ~ I say promising because you could tell that so much had been planted over the recent years and in time, once nature had done her thing, it would become a floral paradise.

 You’ll find that prices in Marrakech are very reasonable, especially if you are used to the big city prices of London & NYC.
 One night here is €140 & includes breakfast.
-There is a minimum 3 night stay requirement but it makes sense as it’s not super central and strikes me as the kind of place you would want to spend a few nights at anyway.
+There is a minimum 3 night stay requirement but honestly, I’m not sure if that’ll be enough.
 Other costs include lunch which is €15 & dinner, €30.

 They offer guided hikes & cooking classes, so though you’ll probably be visiting to relax, there are a couple nice potential additions to your schedule.

 Located in Tahannaout, the house is around an hour long drive away from the city centre of Marrakech.
 What this means is that you’re a little further from all of the action but very close to the Atlas mountains & Berber Villages, both being some of my favourite places to visit in Morocco.

 Bookings also include:

 A daily shuttle to and from the Jemaa el-Fna city center